SAFCSP-Team/functions/README.md

 ### Objective

-In this project, our main goal is to understand how to use a functions C++.
+In this project, our main goal is to understand how to use functions in C++.

 ### Problem